coderefinery/git-collaborative/_episodes/03-distributed.md

 ### Part D: File a pull request

-Then file a pull request towards the repository where you forked from.
+Then file a pull request from the branch on your fork towards the master branch on the repository where you forked from.

 Here is a pictorial representation for parts C and D: